 Unfortunately, there are about as many definitions for the different types of soft-skills as there are people in the world.
-So, in this article series, I’m going to attempt to categorize these abilities into easy-to-follow groups.
+So, in this article series, I’m going to attempt to categorize these the most important soft skills into easy-to-follow groups.
 This will help you focus on the specific skills most important to your career and your industry.
+If you’re experiencing a lack of soft skills, use this list to assess yourself so you can get the competitive edge over your peers and become a great leader.

 What are Soft Skills?
 General Categories of Skills

-We have created four main categories of “soft skills.”
-In each of these categories, there are dozens (maybe hundreds) of different types of important skills.
-Understanding the different categories can be difficult.
-Different organizations often have different definitions for each.
-(This gets really confusing if you are not careful.)
+We have created four main categories of our essential soft skills.
+In each of these categories, there are dozens (maybe hundreds) of different examples of soft skills we think are most important.
+Understanding the different categories can be difficult, as everyone has a different interpretation here (this gets really confusing if you are not careful.).
+One organization may value strong work ethic, while another values strong communication skills.

 One of the first things that our consultants will do when speaking with a new client is try to understand the new client’s definitions of certain terms.
 For instance, they may call us asking for help developing leadership skills.
 However, they may, in fact, really be looking for first-time-supervisor training.
 Below, I’ve given a summary of the different categories that we use.
 Don’t get hung up on the semantics, though.
 We have done our best to identify high-level categories as a starting point to explain each type of skill set.

-Leadership is the highest level of soft-skill, and these skills are important at just about every level of a person’s career.
-These skills are used to inspire others, create a vision for a new path, and develop the skills and confidence of people around you.
+Leadership skills are of the most important soft skills, and they’re respected at just about every level of a person’s career.
+A good leader can inspire others, create a vision for a new path, and develop the skills and confidence of people around you.
 Basically, leaders create paths where no path existed previously.
 The most common leadership skills examples are the following.

 Leadership Skill Examples